benedictpmateo/dictation-algorithm/README.md

 And the result should look like this:
 ![alt text](https://i.postimg.cc/8zZDdmkJ/Screen-Shot-2019-09-03-at-7-57-05-PM.png)

-## Current Status
+## Contributions
-This is still a work in progress
+Need help for contributors to make this much more fluent in reading the sentences.